huggingface/lora-fast/README.md

 ## Standalone script

 The `inference_lora.py` script implements the optimizations in sequence and it is geared towards an H100.
 Refer to it for a simpler reference than `run_benchmark.py`.
+Users should only refer to this script in case they are not interested in conducting without running benchmarking.